 The author is a fan of Kit Williams and his book Masquerade which contained clues to the location of a beautiful jewelled rabbit, causing masses of people to join in a nationwide treasure hunt.
 Read more about this (real!) event here.

 This is the first book that I am aware of since then, that has so many tie-ins and on a variety of platforms.
 Google Niantic is building a mobile location-based augmented reality video game inextricably tied to the books and mythology, a major prize will be tied to a puzzle in each book, and Twentieth Century Fox has bought the movie rights.

 A real-life treasure hunt, challenging our abilities to problem solve, research and reason.

 Your mission?
 Read the Books.
 Find the Clues.
 Solve the Puzzle.

 So what did I think of the book itself?

 I really enjoyed it.
-It was fast paced, interesting and unpredictable (expect for one character).
-I liked the diversity of it’s characters, the Players come from across the globe, from different races and have different skill sets.
-The books layout is unusual as the chapters are very short, quite often only a page or half a page, before a new one starts.
-There are also lots of numbers and clues (linking to the puzzle aspect), which are interesting (in all honestly I’m not great at puzzles!).
-The characters well written and realistic, even though there actions were often shocking (think hunger Games levels of violence) the descriptions were so well done that it never felt glorified.
+It was fast-paced, interesting and unpredictable (except for one character).
+I liked the diversity of its characters, the Players come from across the globe, from different races and have different skill sets.
+The book’s layout is unusual as the chapters are very short, quite often only a page or half a page, before a new one starts.
+There are also lots of numbers and clues (linking to the puzzle aspect), which are interesting (in all honesty I’m not great at puzzles!).
+The characters well written and realistic, even though their actions were often shocking (think Hunger Games levels of violence) the descriptions were so well done that it never felt glorified.

-Definite recommendation for fans of Hunger Games, older fans of Artemis Fowl (puzzle wise) and Divergent.
+A definite recommendation for fans of Hunger Games, older fans of Artemis Fowl (puzzle-wise) and Divergent.

 Have you heard of Endgame?
 Is this something you’d be interested in?